CMSgov/ab2d-pdp-documentation/docs/Long Term API Usage Model.md

 Instead of rerunning the entire job, which would take 4 hours and result in duplicate data, you decide to use the `_since` and `_until` parameters to target the corrupted data:

-4. Your organization identifies the corrupted data as claims last updated between November 12-18, 2023.
+4. Your organization identifies the corrupted data as claims last updated between November 12th, 2023 and November 18th, 2023.
-5. Your organization runs a second job and uses November 12, 2023 as the `_since` parameter value and November 18, 2023 as the `_until` parameter value.
+5. Your organization runs a second job and uses November 12th, 2023 as the `_since` parameter value and November 18th, 2023 as the `_until` parameter value.
 6. The job takes less than 1 hour to export the week’s worth of missing data from your database.

 Using `_since` and `_until` to specify the date range of your export request speeds up job times as your organization doesn’t need to redownload unnecessary data.